jbburgess/netflix-assessment/README.md

 1. Clone the repository.
 2. Install the dependencies listed in `requirements.txt` (preferably via a new virtual environment).
 3. Download and place the client secret JSON file for your GCP OAuth2 credential in the root directory of the project.
-4. If needed, modify the `config.json` file to point to the proper path and filename for your credentials file.
-You can modify other settings if desired, but the functions should run successfully with the default settings (See [`Optional Configurations`](#optional-configurations) below for full details).
+4. Either rename the credential file to `credentials.json` or modify the `config.json` file to point to the proper path and filename for your credentials file.
+5. Optionally, modify other settings in `config.json` if desired; the functions should run successfully with the default settings (See [`Optional Configurations`](#optional-configurations) below for full details).

 ## Usage